Birth Injury Lawyer

 If your infant child has been injured due to the negligence of a medical care provider during delivery, the most important thing is to focus on getting proper care for your baby.
 Once you’re ready to discuss your legal options, call the Raleigh personal injury lawyers at Hardison & Cochran toll-free at 800-434-8399 or fill out our online contact form.
 You’ll get a response within 24 hours about a free initial legal consultation.

-Our attorneys have experience with birth injuries and other medical malpractice cases, and we represent clients throughout North Carolina, including Raleigh, Cary, Wake County, Durham, Research Triangle Park and the rest of the Triangle, Fayetteville, Dunn, Southern Pines and the Sandhills, Greensboro and the Triad, Wilmington, and Person County.
+Our attorneys have experience with birth injuries and other medical malpractice cases, and we represent clients throughout North Carolina, including Raleigh, Cary, Wake County, Durham, Research Triangle Park and the rest of the Triangle, Greenville, Fayetteville, Dunn, Southern Pines and the Sandhills, Greensboro and the Triad, Wilmington, and Person County.
 Let us help you today.

 How Common are Birth Injuries?

 Birth injury is damage that occurs during the birthing process, usually during transit through the birth canal.
 Too much pressure or twisting of the child’s body can cause traumatic injury.
 Some birth injuries occur just before birth (neonatal injury) and some occur just after the infant is born (post-natal injury).

 About two out of every 1,000 children born in the United States suffer some sort of birth injury.
 This is according to the Agency for Healthcare Research and Quality (AHRQ), a part of the U.S. Department of Health and Human Services.

 Many newborns have minor injuries during birth, which often resolve without treatment.
 Head injury is the most common birth-related injury.
 Sometimes nerves are damaged, bones are broken, or both.
 Sometimes the child is deprived of oxygen during the birthing process, which can cause brain damage.